Tropicode-Guam/Gym-Classes/README.md

-user sign up and be able to see upcoming classes
+# user sign up and be able to see upcoming classes

-plus an admin panel:
+# plus an admin panel:
->input new classes with a picture and a description
+input new classes with a picture + description, maximum signups, date for signups.
->maximum signups allowed
->date that signups are open.